dasch-swiss/dsp-api/docs/src/paradox/05-internals/design/principles/design-overview.md

 by setting the size of each pool.
 These pools are configured in `application.conf` under `akka.actor.deployment`.

-`KnoraService` also starts the HTTP service:
+`KnoraService` also starts the HTTP service after which the startup sequence is initiated:

 @@snip [KnoraService.scala]($src$/org/knora/webapi/KnoraService.scala) { #startService }